KBNLresearch/omSipCreator/doc/sip-spec.md

 - Some of these elements (e.g. *creator* and *contributor*) may be repeatable.
 - Title info in KB catalogue can either be in `dc:title@xsi:type="dcx:maintitle"`, `dc:title`, or both.
 If available,  `dc:title@xsi:type="dcx:maintitle"` is used as the mapping  source; otherwise  `dc:title` is used.
 - The *relatedItem* element (with attribute *type* set to *host*) describes the relation of the intellectual entity with its (physical) parent item.
 It does this by referring to its identifiers in the KB catalogue.
+- Assignment of *subject/topic* is now exclusively based on *Brinkman* subjects.
+However, these do not always exist, and the catalogue uses many other subject classifications (e.g. dcx:person, dcx:GOO, ISO_9707_[Brinkman], etc.).

 ### METS amdSec